 The Input features group includes the following parameters:

 Target layer specifies the layer or table that will have records appended to it.
-You can choose a layer using the Layer button, or use the Draw input features button to create a sketch layer to use as the input.
+You can choose a layer using the Layer button, or you can create a sketch layer to use as the input using the Draw input features button.

 For feature inputs, a count of features is displayed below the layer name.
 The count includes all features in the layer, except features that have been removed using a filter.
 Environment settings, such as Processing extent, are not reflected in the feature count.Join layer specifies the layer or table whose records will be appended to the target layer.